Why Sony is skipping E3 (again)

 E3 is still an exciting show with an unmatched selection of press conferences and video game reveals.
 But it's an expensive place to exhibit, which is partly why so many companies have moved their events to a location outside the Los Angeles Convention Center.
 EA's sprawling Play event, for instance, takes place at the Hollywood Palladium.
-The fan-focused Xbox Experience can be found at the Microsoft Theater, while the streamer-centric Mixer Dome sits inside the L.A.
+The fan-focused Xbox Experience is at the Microsoft Theater, while the streamer-centric Mixer Dome sits in the L.A.
 Live complex.
 Devolver, meanwhile, has long used a parking lot to show off its indie wares.

-In short, you can be a part of E3 without being inside E3.
+In short, you can be a part of E3 without being in E3.
 Sony managed this last year by hosting its annual Days of Play sale during the same week.
 It also benefited every time a cross-platform title or PS4 exclusive -- console, timed or just plain exclusive -- appeared at another company's press conference, such as Final Fantasy VII Remake.

 Some companies have also embraced pre-recorded press conferences.
 For years, Nintendo has complemented its massive E3 booth with a snappy Direct-style video packed with trailers and silly skits, for instance.
-Smaller outfits including Devolver, UploadVR and Limited Run Games used a similar format for their E3 2019 conferences.
+Smaller outfits, including Devolver, UploadVR and Limited Run Games, used a similar format for their E3 2019 conferences.
 Sony understands the power of this format and has tinkered with its own State of Play live streams outside of E3.

-For PlayStation's creator, there's another obvious downside to attending E3: a hotly-contested spotlight.
+For PlayStation's creator, there's another obvious downside to attending E3: a hotly contested spotlight.
 Press conferences are bunched together to ensure that every console maker and publisher has announced its respective games before the convention doors open.
 The congested schedule means that individual companies get a couple of hours at most to dominate the news headlines and social media chatter.
 The announcements aren't forgotten, of course, when somebody else takes to the stage.
 They're temporarily put aside, though, which is suboptimal if you're a marketing executive obsessed with words like "reach" and "engagement."

 E3 doesn't have the best reputation, either.
-The show was opened up to the public in 2017 and immediately branded a "mixed bag."
+The show opened to the public in 2017 and was immediately branded a "mixed bag."
 Attendees were frustrated by the long queue times and alarmed by the show's lax security, which didn't include metal detectors or bag checks.
-Two years later, the Entertainment Software Association (ESA) -- the show's organizer -- accidentally leaked personal information for over 2,000 journalists and influencers.
-The trade association has also been criticized for defending loot boxes, though it's since announced that Microsoft, Nintendo and Sony will soon be required to disclose the odds behind them.
+Two years later, the Entertainment Software Association (ESA) -- the show's organizer -- accidentally leaked personal information of more than 2,000 journalists and influencers.
+The trade association has also been criticized for defending loot boxes, but it since announced it will soon require Microsoft, Nintendo and Sony to disclose the odds behind them.

 The ESA is planning a major shakeup for E3, and it might not be to Sony's tastes.
 Last September, a leaked pitch deck revealed that the event will turn into a "fan, media and influencer festival" in 2020.
 The shakeup includes a focus on "high-flow game pavilions" and on-floor "activations," which usually means statues and celebrities that fans are likely to photograph and share on social media.
-In the pitch deck, the ESA said these could include watching the LA Lakers play a basketball video game on the show floor, or seeing actors compete in a friendly tournament.
+In the pitch deck, the ESA said these could include watching the LA Lakers play a basketball video game on the show floor or seeing actors compete in a friendly tournament.

 Yesterday, a Sony Interactive Entertainment spokesperson told Gamesindustry.biz: "We have great respect for the ESA as an organization, but we do not feel the vision of E3 2020 is the right venue for what we are focused on this year."
 For now, it's not clear what part of the "vision" Sony disagrees with.
 The company has experimented with press conferences, however, that feel more intimate, professional and prestigious.
 At E3 2018, for instance, it chose a few smaller rooms to unpack blockbuster games like Death Stranding, Ghosts of Tsushima and The Last of Us: Part II.